-Students are expected to type a minimum of 30 wpm before entering the certificate program.
+^{} Students are expected to type a minimum of 30 wpm before entering the certificate program.

-Students who do not meet this requirement are invited to take ABT 100 Fundamentals of Keyboarding prior to entering the program.
+Students who do not meet this requirement should take ABT 100 (Fundamentals of Keyboarding) prior to entering the program.

 Health Information Technology (A.A.S.)